3-Day Notice to Pay Rent or Quit California: What Landlords Must Get Right in 2026

 Attorney fees or court costs

-How to Properly Serve a Pay or Quit Notice in California
+How to Properly Serve a 3-Day Notice (CCP 1162)

-1. Personal Service (Preferred)
+1. Personal Service (Best Option)

 Hand-deliver the notice directly to the tenant.
 This is the strongest form of service and the hardest for tenants to dispute in court.
+At the Orange County Superior Court in Santa Ana, I've watched judges grill landlords about why they didn't attempt personal service first.
+Always try this method.

 2. Substituted Service

-3. Post and Mail Service (Last Resort)
+3. Post and Mail (Last Resort)

-Learn more about proper notice service →
+Read the full guide on proper notice service →

 1